hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 I wanted to follow the "infrastructure as code" trend here, using [HashiCorp terraform](https://www.terraform.io/) because we were using it at work and I barely understood any of its core concepts.
 Actually being responsible for setting it up from scratch was hugely valuable for me to learn terraform fundamentals.

-Here's the idea for the not-yet-inducted:
+Here's the idea for the not-yet-inducted who may be reading this:

 Let's say you want to deploy your API service to the cloud, and you choose [Digital Ocean](https://www.digitalocean.com/) as your vendor.
 You'll need to create a number of resources within Digital Ocean: